hanabi1224/flutter_native_extensions/src/compression/dart_native_compression/README.md

 ```bash
 cargo build --release
 ```
 The shared library will be under target/release .
-It would be libnative_compression.so, native_compression.dll, libnative_compression.dylib on linux, windows, osx respectively.
+It would be libdart_native_compression.so, dart_native_compression.dll, libdart_native_compression.dylib on linux, windows, osx respectively.